albertleigh/openfin-react-doc/src/markdowns/en-US/starterBase/features.md

 ### Wanna checkout and get hands dirty
 > Not having fun with the gifs, please check the [openfin-js-cli] and its corresponding sections of this document
 > to dig into the template codes for more.
 Have fun~

+> Or you can directly checkout from here `https://github.com/openfin-js-app/openfin-react-concise` for now.

 [openfin-js-cli]: https://www.npmjs.com/package/openfin-js-cli